Welcome to Civil Service Yorkshire and the Humber,

 All our current volunteering opportunities are listed below so if you or anyone you know would like to get involved, just e-mail Becky and Lee at EBPInbox@leeds.gov.uk and we’ll save you a space.
 Training is provided for all activities.
 Hope to see you soon!

-Mock interviews give young people the chance to experience an interview and to practise the skills needed to succeed at a job interview.
-Volunteers are needed on 12th December to conduct mock interviews with a range of vulnerable 16-17 year olds (e.g. young people in care / unemployed / living in poverty) who are in need of extra support to successfully secure employment.
-You will conduct 6 x 25 minute interviews with different candidates and give 10mins of constructive feedback on their performance.
+These mock interviews are for a group of unemployed 16-17 year olds who are at the end of a 10 week employability course.
+Many of them are vulnerable learners with low self-confidence, self-esteem and self-belief so they need extra support to secure employment.
+You will conduct up to 4 x 20 minute interviews with different candidates and give 10mins of constructive feedback on their performance.
 Please note that you must have some previous experience of conducting interviews to volunteer at this event.
-1 space remaining.
+3 places left.

-Inspiring Futures careers event: Thurs 30th January: Leeds Civic Hall: 10am – 2.30pm
+Inspiring Futures careers event: Weds 9th July: Leeds Civic Hall: ~10am – 2pm

 If you’d like to help young people choose the right career for them then consider volunteering at one of Leeds EBP’s hugely popular Interactive Workplace events.
 This is just one of the employer-supported activities Leeds EBP run with young people to help improve their knowledge and understanding of the working world; increase their employability; and develop their work-related skills.
 They are currently seeking volunteers to support the events listed below so if you or anyone you know would like to get involved, please get in touch.
 Training is provided for all activities.
 Hope to see you soon!